 Speaking of self confidence, your smile can be key to making a good first impression.
 A 2016 survey showed that 45% of people see the smile as the most attractive feature, regardless of age.
 More than a third — 37% — thought a flawed smile made a person less attractive, and a quarter of people felt that those with an imperfect smile were less confident.

 What Your Smile Says About Your Health

 But a beautiful, healthy smile doesn’t just make you happier and more attractive — it can also improve your overall health.

 One oft-cited study compared the facial expressions from 1952 baseball players’ trading cards with the lifespans of the players featured.
 They found that on average, the players who smiled on their cards lived years longer than the players who didn’t!

 And of course, your oral health is key to your overall health.
 Brushing your teeth twice a day doesn’t just help prevent staining and keep your teeth white, it also can help prevent the cavities and gum disease that could ultimately result in tooth loss.

-Oral health issues are also tied to a host of other illnesses outside the mouth, from prostate disease to sleep apnea.
+Oral health issues are also tied to a host of other illnesses outside the mouth, from prostate disease to sleep apnoea.
 The mouth provides an easy way for disease to get past your defenses.
 Think of your mouth as the castle gate — you can have the tallest, strongest castle walls, but if the gate is rotted and weak, invaders can get inside easily.
 Defending your whole-body health means you have to keep close tabs on oral health.

 Get the Smile You Dream Of